aandiron/border/along-the-border.md

 along-the-border.md
-Last modified: Tue Feb 22, 2022  12:59PM
+Last modified: Wed Feb 23, 2022  01:00PM

 # Along The Border

 ---I got your note...
-I was so happy, I thought I might never see you again.
+I was so happy; I thought I might never see you again.

 ---You found the place alright?

 ---Yes.
-End of the farm road, walk left along the fence to the place where the dry stream bed crosses.
+End of the farm road, walk south along the fence to the place where the dry stream bed crosses.
 It wasn't difficult.

----I put our chances of this working to be 50-50 at best.
+---I made our chances of this working to be 50-50 at best.
 Too many things could have gone wrong.

 ---But they didn't!